Prototaxites: History of research

 In 2019, Gregory Retallack described the new species Prototaxites honeggeri from the Darriwilian stage of the Middle Ordovician Douglas Lake Member of the Lenoir Limestone, at Douglas Dam, Tennessee, which marks the earliest known appearance of the genus Prototaxites.
-While an Ordovician origin of the genus is mentioned by some studies, Referring to Retallack′s study, paleobotanist D. Edwards commented, "When diagnostic features are absent, such fragmentary organic materials can be misinterpreted, leading to implausible attributions".
+While an Ordovician origin of the genus is mentioned by some studies, paleobotanist D. Edwards commented with reference to Retallack's study that "When diagnostic features are absent, such fragmentary organic materials can be misinterpreted, leading to implausible attributions".

-(Nelsen & Boyce 2022), referring to Retallack′s study, maintained that the first appearance of the genus was in the Late Silurian.
+(Nelsen & Boyce 2022), referring to Retallack's study, maintained that the first appearance of the genus was in the Late Silurian.

-A 2022 paper proposed that Prototaxites was a complex fungal rhizomorph rather than a towering, upright structure.
-Instead of growing strictly vertically, it likely exhibited a more varied growth pattern, including horizontal and subterranean expansion.
-Its primary function may have been the redistribution of water, nutrients, and oxygen across early terrestrial ecosystems, facilitating the survival and spread of vegetation in nutrient-poor environments.
-By forming large translocation networks, Prototaxites could have played a crucial role in connecting isolated patches of plant life, aerating subsurface tissues, and enhancing resource availability in the sparsely vegetated landscapes of the Early Devonian period.
+A 2022 paper suggested that Prototaxites was a fungal rhizomorph that grew on its side and likely at least partially underground, as opposed to the traditional view that it grew upright.
+This reconstruction proposes this rhizomorph functioned to transport and distribute water and nutrients across the landscape.

+A 2026 paper found that the chemical composition of Prototaxites fossils from the Rhynie chert assemblage in Scotland is distinct from that of other organisms in the same environment – including fungi – due to lacking chitin, a key structural element in extant fungi.
+The paper additionally found that the medullary spots of Prototaxites taiti are composed of highly dense fine branching, and identified that some tubes have internal banding.
+The authors suggest that both of these features are distinct from anything found in extant fungi, and may be involved in physiological functions like gas exchange and water transport that extant fungi do not have.
+The authors propose that Prototaxites represents a completely new extinct lineage, separate from plants, fungi and other eukaryotes.
+However, a recent comment to this article pointed out severe methodological errors in the analysis of the spectroscopic data which seems to invalidate these taxonomic considerations.